 Bottom line: Use available chemical hazard resources, good judgment, and common sense in making a decision on how each waste generated in lab should be disposed.
-Also, when cleaning glassware only use acetone for organic materials (and collect these rinsings for disposal as "Organic Waste") and use water and soap for salts and water soluble residues.
+Also, when cleaning glassware only use acetone for organic materials (and collect these rinsings for disposal as "Organic Waste") and use water and soap for salts and water-soluble residues.
+Do not use acetone to aid in the drying of water from the washed glassware; the acetone is a technical grade and contains small amounts of non-volatile contaminants that will then be left on the just-cleaned glassware surface.
 Think before each action you perform at the bench and make a difference in the impact you have on the environment.
 The flowchart below should be helpful.